Quantitative derivation of a two-phase porous media system from the one-velocity Baer-Nunziato and Kapila systems: Introduction

-\medbreak Nevertheless, the method developed in \cite{c0,c1,c2} is not applicable in the current situation to derive estimates which are uniform with respect to the relaxation parameter $\tau$.
-This is mainly due to the \emph{complex form of the total pressure $P^{\var,\tau}$} in the velocity equation $\eqref{BN}_{5}$ and the fact that one can not expect any time integrability property for the purely transported unknown $y^{\var, \tau},$ which generally leads to a lack of time integrability on $\mathbb{R}_+$ for $(\alpha_{\pm}^{\var,\tau}-\bar{\alpha}_{\pm},\rho_{\pm}^{\var,\tau}-\bar{\rho}_{\pm})$ (see Remarks \ref{rmkH4r}-\ref{rmkH4r2}), and thus for $G^\tau_3, G^\tau_0$ in System \eqref{L-E}.
+\medbreak Nevertheless, the methods developed in \cite{c0,c1,c2} are not applicable in the current situation to derive estimates which are uniform with respect to the relaxation parameter $\tau$.
+This is mainly due to the \emph{complex form of the total pressure $P^{\var,\tau}$} in the velocity equation $\eqref{BN}_{3}$ and the fact that one can not expect any time integrability property on $\mathbb{R}_+$ for the purely transported unknown $y^{\var, \tau},$ which generally leads to a lack of time integrability on $\mathbb{R}_+$ for $(\alpha_{\pm}^{\var,\tau}-\bar{\alpha}_{\pm},\rho_{\pm}^{\var,\tau}-\bar{\rho}_{\pm})$ (see Remarks \ref{rmkH4r}-\ref{rmkH4r2}), and thus for $G^\tau_3, G^\tau_0$ in System \eqref{L-E}.
 In addition, we can not find a a rescaling to reduce the proof to the case $\tau=1$ and then recover the corresponding uniform estimates with respect to $\tau$ thanks to the homogeneity of the Besov norms as in \cite{c0,c1}.
-To overcome this new difficulties, we will keep track of the dependence of $\var, \tau$ and perform elaborate energy estimates with mixed $L^1$-time and $L^2$-time type dissipation.
-More precisely, we introduce a purely damped mode corresponding to the Darcy's law \eqref{PM1}$_{4}$ in the low-frequency setting to partially diagonalize the system and derive a priori estimate at a lower regularity compared to \cite{c0,c1,c2}.
-Due to the lack of symmetry, we need to cancel higher-order terms in the high-frequency setting so as not to lose derivatives.
-For that, the construction of a Lyapunov functional in the spirit of Beauchard and Zuazua as in \cite{bea1} with additional nonlinear weights allows us to capture the dissipative structures in high frequencies.
-Moreover, we also establish the uniform $L^2$-in-time estimates at $\dot{B}^{\frac{d}{2}+1}$-regularity level to recover the necessary bounds of parameters.
+To overcome these new difficulties, we will keep track of the dependence of $\var, \tau$ and perform elaborate energy estimates with mixed $L^1$-time and $L^2$-time type dissipation.
+More precisely, in the low-frequency region, we introduce a purely damped mode (effective flux)

+corresponding to Darcy's law \eqref{PM1}$_{2}$ in the low-frequency setting to partially diagonalize the system and capture maximal dissipative structures.
+In addition, we derive some uniform estimates at a lower regularity level compared to \cite{c0,c1,c2} (see Lemma \ref{lemmalow}).
+In the high-frequency setting, due to the lack of symmetry, we need to cancel higher-order terms so as not to lose derivatives.
+For that, the construction of a Lyapunov functional in the spirit of Beauchard and Zuazua as in \cite{bea1} with additional nonlinear weights allows us to capture the $L^1$-time dissipation properties in high frequencies (cf. Lemma \ref{lemmahigh}).
+Moreover, we also establish the uniform $L^2$-in-time estimates at $\dot{B}^{\frac{d}{2}+1}$-regularity level to recover the necessary bounds of parameters (refer to Lemma \ref{lemmaL2}).
 Applying these ideas, we obtain uniform estimates in terms of the parameters $\var, \tau$ satisfying $0<\var\leq \tau<1$ for the linearized problem (see Proposition \ref{proplinear}), which is crucial for our later nonlinear analysis.

 Let us finally sketch the proof of the justifications of the strong relaxation limits.
 In fact, to obtain convergence rates, we will not estimate the differences of solutions between systems directly.
 The reason shares similarities with the proof of global uniform well-posedness. {Roughly speaking, since both pressure-relaxation limit and time-relaxation limit are singular limits, there are singular terms which are only uniformly bounded but not necessarily vanishing in the equations satisfied by the difference of solutions.} To overcome these difficulties, we discover some {\em auxiliary unknowns} associated with the difference systems, which reveal better structures (cancellations), and then perform error estimates on them for each relaxation limit.
 More details are presented in Sections \ref{sectionrelaxationBNK} and \ref{sectionrelaxationKPM}.